ddelnano/dotfiles/README.md

 # dotfiles
 My dotfile configuration

+## Annoying things that need fixed asap
+- Neomake does not show eslint errors but works with php
+- fzf shows files in node_modules
+- use fzf to jump to tags in current file, or find another way
+- create mapping to surround a statement in var_dump or console.log depending on filetype / language context
+- Tmux copying between sessions
+- Tmux splitting in same dir
+- Text wrapping in vim per filetype
+- Learn more about tmux

 ## Todo
+- Have zsh / bash notify me if git remote origin does not reflect folder name
 - Add bash and zsh stuff to repo
 - Figure out better solution for eslint and jscs, it is very slow
   - Always use eslint and allow the option of running jscs